Aura-Creates/content-ops-starter/content/pages/index.md

     items:
       - type: FeaturedItem
         title: NESAVU
-        subtitle: 'Our approach on fashion brand, and how to uplift them'
+        subtitle: 'Our approach on fashion brand, and how to u'
         text: >
           AURA’s marketing integration with Nesavu streamlined operations and enhanced customer understanding through data analytics.
 This